-Posted: 7 October, 2015
+Posted: 3 October, 2016

-Reference: PSYC-2016-01-2100-001
+Reference: PSYC-2016-02-2100-002

-Applications are invited from qualified individuals who are interested in being considered for a position as a per course instructor teaching Psychology 2100 Attitudes and Social Cognition in Winter semester 2016 on the St. John's campus.
-The course is scheduled for Slot 6 M T R 13.00-13.50, although this may change.
+Applications are invited from qualified individuals who are interested in being considered for a position as a per course instructor teaching Psychology 2100 Attitudes and Social Cognition in Winter semester 2017 on the St. John's campus.
+The course is scheduled for Slot 06 MTR 13.00-13.50, although this may change.
 The Calendar description is:

-2100 Attitudes and Social Cognition An examination of the concepts and principles involved in the interaction between the individual and others.
-Emphasis will be placed on the theoretical and empirical concerns of attitude formation and change, social perception, and social cognition.
-PR: Psychology 1000 and 1001
+2100 Attitudes and Social Cognition is an examination of the concepts and principles involved in the interaction between the individual and others.
+Emphasis will be on the theoretical and empirical concerns of attitude formation and change, social perception, and social cognition.

-Required qualifications: (1) A demonstrated knowledge of psychology and of the specific topics noted in the course description; (2) a Masters in psychology; and (3) demonstrated experience conducting research in this area at the Masters level are required.
+Required qualifications: (1) A demonstrated knowledge of psychology and of the specific topics noted in the course description; (2) an M.Sc. in psychology; (3) evidence of effective teaching, and (4) demonstrated experience conducting research in psychology at the Masters level are required.
 Preference will be given first to applicants who have previously taught Psychology 2100 on the St. John's campus, and secondarily to applicants who have previous experience teaching the equivalent of Psychology 2100 elsewhere.